Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Methodology

 \subsection{Study Design}

 The university ethics review board approves human-subjects research, and they approved this project.
-Each of the three studies consisted of one online survey.
-In the survey, participants individually consider three UAV (uncrewed aerial vehicles) design problems.
-The design problems are similar in terms of difficulty and design scope, but with different design requirements (e.g., low cost versus low maintenance).
-A detailed problem description and design requirements for each design problem are provided in Appendix A.
+Each study used a Qualtrics online survey in which participants individually considered three UAV (uncrewed aerial vehicles) design problems.
+The design problems are similar in terms of difficulty and scope, but with different design requirements (e.g., low cost versus low maintenance).
+For example, \begin{quote} \textit{"The fire department is using UAVs to monitor wildfires.
+The UAV should have great hover time and carry at least 10 kg (22.0 lbs) of monitoring equipment.
+The UAV must rise to a designated height at a fast vertical lift speed.
+Without sacrificing hover time, more carrying capacity is desirable for carrying more equipment for better coverage.
+The UAV must also fly steadily and sustain cross-wind and other potential environmental hazards for safety reasons."} \end{quote} A detailed problem description and design requirements are provided in Appendix A.

 The UAV designs used in the survey are from the AircraftVerse dataset developed by SRI International and Southwest Research Institute \cite{cobb_aircraftverse_2023}.
 The UAV designs in this dataset are created using a proprietary generative AI system developed by SRI International \cite{cobb_aircraftverse_2023} with real-world, off-the-shelf components with accurate physical properties.
-All the UAV designs used in this study are simulated for flight performance using a simulator developed for this work with the help of SRI International and Southwest Research Institute.
-We then documented the performance of each UAV design when conducting the tasks described in the design problems, enabling us to numerically determine the level of optimality of the design solutions presented to the participants.
+All the UAV designs used in this study are simulated for flight performance using a simulator developed for this work, with support from SRI International and Southwest Research Institute.
+We then simulated and numerically determined the performance of each UAV design when conducting the tasks described in the design problems.

+Each of the three design problems was accompanied by a set of candidate solutions.
+For each problem, participants were tasked with selecting the best drone design and were also allowed to share the reasoning for their selection.
+The number of design solution options is 2, 8, and 16 for the three design problems, respectively.
+A 4-option case is used for training.
+For each design problem, design solutions were presented in one of three representation modalities: 1) visual design rendering, 2) numerical design performance data with data visualization, or 3) visual design rendering plus numerical performance data and data visualization.
+Across modality conditions, the same sets of design solutions appeared, but in random order.